Snowman Logistics Opens E-Voting for Director Appointments and Reappointments

 E-Voting Schedule and Process

-The Company has engaged MUFG Intime India Private Limited (formerly Link Intime India Private Limited) to facilitate the e-voting process.
+The Company has engaged MUFG Intime India Private Limited (formerly Link Intime India Private Limited) to facilitate the e-voting process for the Independent Director appointments.
+For the Executive Director reappointments, the Company has appointed National Securities Depository Limited (NSDL) as the e-voting agency.
 The notice was sent electronically to members whose names appear on the Register of Members as on the cut-off date of May 8, 2026.

 Cut-off Date: Friday, May 8, 2026